Federico Cafiero: Rebuilding and researching: the years from 1944 to 1953

 Being discharged from Military Service in February 1944, he was not able to reach Rome and remained in Napoli.
 The institution which currently is the Institute of Mathematics of the University of Naples was on the way of reconstituting, the eight former mathematics institutes of the university having been literally "torn to pieces" by the Allied forces Military Police.
 It was necessary to collect and reorder in a new library all the volumes of the previously existed ones, then piled on the floor of a single room, catalogue them ex novo and create new records, provide the library administration, and of course there was no administrative personnel available nor financial resources.
 It was also necessary to organize courses and exams for the numerous war veterans coming back from the front and for new students, with more than a half of the teaching personnel blocked beyond the Gothic Line: and in performing all those task Cafiero, jointly with few others and working as an adjunct professor of "Esercitazioni di Matematiche", was an outstanding collaborator of Renato Caccioppoli and Carlo Miranda.

 Also in 1944 he married Jole Giorgini, his lifelong companion, and soon after they had a daughter, Anna.

 Due to the scarce possibilities of being hired permanently by the Faculty of Sciences at that time, he accepted a position as adjunct assistant professor to the chair of Financial Mathematics, working with Luigi Lordi first at the Istituto Universitario Navale and then to the Faculty of Economics and Business, where he was appointed full assistant professor in June 1949.
-Nonetheless, his ties with the Faculty of Sciences remained strong, being employed there as adjunct professor of "Esercitazioni di Matematiche" several times, during those years: he was likewise assigned to several other courses related to Financial Mathematics by the Istituto Universitario Navale and by the Faculty of Business and Economics.
+Nonetheless, his ties with the Faculty of Sciences remained strong, being employed there as an adjunct professor of "Esercitazioni di Matematiche" several times, during those years: he was likewise assigned to several other courses related to Financial Mathematics by the Istituto Universitario Navale and by the Faculty of Business and Economics.

 The scientific aspect of the collaboration with the Faculty of Sciences was nonetheless very intense, leading him to the "libera docenza" in March 1951, and to a full professorship chair in 1953: during this period, his scientific activity was done side by side at first with Carlo Miranda and later with Renato Caccioppoli, who found in him a dear pupil and friend.

 Ranked first of the three winners of the competition for the chair of mathematical analysis of the University of Catania, in December 1953 he was appointed as extraordinary professor to that chair, and left Napoli for Catania.